 Women Are Not Highly Promiscuous… But Watch Out

 Albeit women are not highly promiscuous, they might still gain by keeping a provider and cheating with another man.

 The author says that even in apparent acts of selflessness animals are serving their own genes.
-And yet I bet we could think of thousands of case where that’s not the case.
+And yet I bet we could think of thousands of cases where that’s not the case.

-He also that power in current society does not predict mating success (just look at childless Hitler, so consumed by ambition to be childless, he says).
+He also says that power in current society does not predict mating success -just look at childless Hitler, so consumed by ambition to be childless, he says-.
 That’s not based on any data and I for one believe it’s the opposite.

 Also, what has Hitler to do with it?
 One example says nothing.

 - Wrong Information on Kamikaze Sperm (and possibly more)

 The Red Queen takes for good the theory in Sperm Wars that humans use “kamikaze sperm” to attack other men’s sperm in the vagina.

 As we have already seen in Sperm Wars’ review, there is no evidence for killer sperm.

 Also, the author mentions a study of men and women watching sex scenes and says that women were not aroused by gay scenes.
 I remember the opposite and that women got lubricated at any sex scene.